-An SD SB relationship, or sugar daddy/sugar baby relationship, is one type of mutually beneficial relationship.
+An SD SB relationship, or sugar daddy/sugar baby relationship, is one type of sugar relationship.
 But what does this style of dating really mean?
 How is it different from traditional dating?
 And what are some of the unexpected challenges that you might face when trying it out for yourself?

 In this article, we’ll tell you exactly what you can expect from an SD SB coupling so that you can enter the world of sugaring with confidence!